 Of course for dessert we had to pop into Uncle Tetsu for a Japanese cheesecake.
 It is well worth giving these squishy, melt-in-your-mouth cakes a try if you’ve never had one.

-Taking our dessert to go, we headed to the parks along Lake Shore Blvd for amazing views of Toronto at night.
+Taking our dessert to go, we finished our first day at the parks along Lake Shore Blvd for amazing views of Toronto at night.

 Toronto Weekend: Day 2

 On the second day of our Toronto weekend we used the metro to head outside the city center for Casa Loma.
 Built in 1914 as a private residence for Sir Henry Pellatt, this unique attraction takes about 2.5 – 3 hours for a visit.

 As you follow the audio guide through the mansion you may recognize some of the rooms from famous movies.
 Be sure to check out the special exhibitions, including the tunnels leading from the house to the garage and stables.